tpltnt/irc-scribble/README.md

 irc-scribble
 ============

-A simple IRC bot to leave messages for others.
+A simple IRC bot to monitor raw IRC messages.
 This is meant to a) study the IRC protocol and b) provide a functionality along the way.
 It does lack a lot of the proper protocol handling, just uses the bare minimum to get by.

 license: AGPLv3 (or later)